Sylvain-Bugat/linux-commands-reference/line-selections/select-lines-N-to-M.md

-# Select the first N lines of a file
+# Select the lines N to M in a file
 ***
 ## with head and tail - commands
 | Complexity::white_check_mark: | Efficiency::white_check_mark: |